aws-samples/aws-iot-jobs-python/README.md

   ### Setup thing, certificate, and policy ###

   ```
+  # make sure you are in aws-iot-jobs-python directory
+  cd ./aws-iot-jobs-python

   # assigning your region to a shell variable makes the next steps easier
   REGION=<set AWS region>